PBRjr/obsidian-eberron-notes/Campaign Notes/Items/Legacy Stone.md

 >Rain lashes your face, cold and relentless.
 Your heart pounds in your chest as you and Norbit race through the dark, winding alleys, a crying young boy clutched in your arms.
 You feel the presence of pursuers, their footsteps echoing on the cobblestones.
 You turn a corner, praying you lost them.
 Norbit squeezes your shoulder as you calm the boy whose head is nuzzling into your shirt.
 Terror grips you, fueled by the knowledge that you're not just protecting yourselves, but something far more precious, something that could change the world.

 **The Rageblight**
 > 3 inch thick glass encased by cold steel is all that separates yourself and Norbit from... him.
-He's strapped to an exam stable by concrete reinforced bindings that stressed and cracked as he strained against them.
+He's strapped to an exam table by concrete reinforced bindings that stress and crack as he strains against them.
+Dark red veins spider-web across his skin, which looks as though its been stretched across his body, as though any more tension would cause it to rip and tear in places.
+His eyes are jet black, a window into hit
 ### Location:

 - Behind an impenetrable locked door in [[Wolfsbane Workshop]]